Managed Kubernetes has launched! Learn more in the announcement blog.

-Keeping that in mind, it’s easier to understand why used and free memory are listed twice, on the second line is conveniently calculated the actual memory usage when taken into account the amount of memory occupied by buffers and cache.
+Keeping that in mind, it’s easier to understand why used and free memory is listed twice, on the second line is conveniently calculated the actual memory usage when taking into account the amount of memory occupied by buffers and cache.

-In this example, the system is using merely 234MB of the total available 993MB, and no process is an immediate danger of being killed to save resources.
+In this example, the system is using merely 234MB of the total available 993MB, and no process is in immediate danger of being killed to save resources.

 Another useful tool for memory monitoring is ‘top’, which displays useful continuously updated information about processes’ memory and CPU usage, runtime and other statistics.
 This is particularly useful for identifying resource exhaustive tasks.